Introduction

 The Dark Night of the Soul

-St. John of the Cross (1542-1591) articulated the concept of the "dark night of the soul" — a period of spiritual desolation in which the believer experiences the apparent withdrawal of God's presence, the loss of spiritual consolation, and a profound sense of emptiness and abandonment.
+St. John of the Cross (1542-1591) articulated the concept of the "dark night of the soul" in his mystical treatise La Noche Oscura del Alma, written during his imprisonment in Toledo in 1578.
 John distinguished between the "dark night of the senses" (the loss of emotional satisfaction in spiritual practices) and the "dark night of the spirit" (a deeper purgation of the soul's attachment to spiritual experiences rather than to God himself).
+This purgative process, though painful, serves a redemptive purpose: to strip away false consolations and prepare the soul for deeper union with God.

-The relevance of this tradition for pastoral care of the depressed is significant.
+The relevance of this tradition for pastoral care of the depressed is significant but requires careful discernment.
 While clinical depression and the dark night of the soul are not identical — depression is a medical condition with neurobiological components, while the dark night is a spiritual experience within the context of contemplative prayer — they share phenomenological similarities that can inform pastoral care.
 The depressed Christian who feels abandoned by God may be experiencing a combination of clinical depression and spiritual desolation, and effective pastoral care must address both dimensions.

 The Biopsychosocial-Spiritual Model